vanheeringen-lab/ANANSE/README.md

     * `-p, --motifs`
       The input Motif file. [***This***](/data/gimme.vertebrate.v5.1.pfm) is an example Motif file in vertebrate. if provided there should also be a motif2factors.txt file and a factortable.txt file in the same folder. [***This***](/data/gimme.vertebrate.v5.1.motif2factors.txt) is an example of motif2factors file. [***This***](/data/gimme.vertebrate.v5.1.factortable.txt) is an example of factortable file.
     * `-f, --filter_promoter`
-      Filter promoters, True or False, input should be either 'True' or 'False'.
-(Default setting: True; if 'True', the function will filtered all promoter peaks (+-2k from TSS) in provided enhancer peaks.).
+      Filter promoters.
+Default setting is True If 'True', the function will filtered all promoter peaks (+-2k from TSS) in provided enhancer peaks.
     * `-d, --keep_detail`
-      Keep detail files, True or False, input should be either 'True' or 'False'.
-(Default setting: True).
+      Keep detail files.
+Default setting is True.
     * `-h, --help`
       Show the help message and exit.